-Another way to protect a tree from frost is to take larger sized holiday lights or a couple of 150-watt light bulbs and place them in the central area of the tree.
-Doing this may add two to four degrees protection.
+Another way to protect a tree from frost is to take larger-sized holiday lights or a couple of 150-watt light bulbs and place them in the central area of the tree.
+Doing this may add two to four degrees of protection.

 For a large tree that needs protection, running sprinklers at the coldest time of the night can help prevent frost damage.
 This method makes use of latent heat that is released when water changes from liquid to solid form.
 When ice crystals form on leaves, they draw moisture away from the leaf tissue.
 The damage from this lack of moisture will be less serious if the tree isn’t already lacking water.

 If your trees have been damaged by frost, don’t prune them right away.
 Instead, wait and see what sprouts during the springtime.
 It could be that the damage is not as bad as it looks and new growth may occur even though you thought the tree was dying or dead.
 As new leaves grow in the spring and early summer, those twigs and branches killed by frost will be easy to spot and can be cut away.
 Delay any extensive pruning until the following year so the tree has a chance to grow a new canopy.

 However, you should only trust a Certified Arborist to determine whether or not your trees are only suffering from only frost damage.
 If there are underlying health issues with your trees, waiting to have them assessed by an Arborist can help prevent further damage.

 The qualified team at Tree Barber Inc., are experts in Tree Service.
 We’re proud to help residents of North County San Diego including, San Marcos, Vista, Carlsbad, Oceanside, Del Mar, Encinitas, Solana Beach, Escondido, Bonsall, Fallbrook, Poway, Rancho Bernardo, Rancho Penasquitos and Rancho Santa Fe.